Borlaag/lemon/README.md

 **Lemon** is itself implemented in Zig.
 There are no dependencies beyond Zig itself.
 See the official [getting started](https://ziglang.org/learn/getting-started/#installing-zig) page for installation instructions.

-Once Zig is installed, you can bild and run `lemon`
+Once Zig is installed, you can build and run `lemon`

 ```
 zig build